-Jesse Casler, VP of Administration
+Jesse Casler, VP of Finance and Administration

 Peter Greer, President & CEO

-Chris Horst, Director of Development
+Chris Horst, VP of Development

 Matthew Rohrs, Director of Spiritual Integration

-Matthew Rohrs joined HOPE as Director of Spiritual Integration in 2010, bringing with him a passion for finding synergy between ministry and business.
+Matthew joined HOPE as director of spiritual integration in 2010, bringing with him a passion for finding synergy between ministry and business.
 A graduate of Taylor University (B.S., business systems) and the University of Notre Dame (MBA), Matthew spent nearly a decade in pension investment consulting and earned the Chartered Financial Analyst (CFA) designation before joining HOPE.
 While working in the marketplace, Matthew developed a deep love for the Church and discipleship.
 His eight years of service as a small group leader and four years as a church elder blossomed into a desire to empower the Church on a global scale.
 As Matthew’s interest in the ministry of microfinance and sustainable approaches to poverty alleviation grew, he became the founding member of HOPE’s regional board in Indiana.
 Matthew remains an active volunteer member of the regional board and now serves professionally with HOPE, helping the organization fulfill its core objective of honoring and obeying Christ in all aspects of its work.
 Matthew and his wife, Jeanne, have three children, Isaiah, Jackson, and Dillon.

 Phil Smith, Director of Savings and Credit Association Programs

-Phil Smith joined HOPE International as director of savings and credit association (SCA) programs in December 2012.
-Phil brings a wealth of knowledge from his six years at World Relief where he served as Rwanda Country Director for many years before transitioning to Vice President of Operations for Marketing and Church Engagement.
-While at World Relief Phil also served as Vice Chair of the Urwego Opportunity Bank (UOB) board, working closely with HOPE during that time.
-Prior to World Relief, Phil served as Executive Pastor at Walnut Hill Community Church in Bethel, CT.
+Phil joined HOPE International as director of savings and credit association (SCA) programs in December 2012.
+Phil brings a wealth of knowledge from his six years at World Relief, where he served as Rwanda country director for many years before transitioning to vice president of operations for marketing and Church engagement.
+While at World Relief, Phil also served as vice chair of the Urwego Opportunity Bank board, working closely with HOPE during that time.
+Prior to World Relief, Phil served as executive pastor at Walnut Hill Community Church in Bethel, CT.
 Prior to this, he was with Pitney Bowes, where his roles included leadership of their financial services divisions in Canada, Europe, and the U.S. Phil is deeply committed to addressing Jesus’ call to active engagement in serving the most vulnerable.
 He says, “In its mission and work, HOPE is responding directly to that call to serve.
 I’m excited to be of part of it.”
 Phil holds a degree in business administration from Azusa Pacific University.
 He and his wife, Becca, have two sons, Sean and Iranzi, and reside in the Lancaster, PA, area.

-Kevin Tordoff, Director of Marketing
+Kevin Tordoff, VP of Marketing

 Dave Wasik, VP of Operations

-As Vice President of Operations, Dave manages HOPE’s lending and savings programs worldwide.
+As vice president of operations, Dave manages HOPE’s lending and savings programs worldwide.
 Dave received a degree in mechanical engineering from Duke University.
-Prior to joining HOPE in July 2011, Dave was a Senior Vice President at Capital One Financial Corporation, where he had worked since 1993.
-During his time there, Dave played a variety of leadership roles, including leading the firm’s small business credit portfolio and managing collections for all of its credit card and loan portfolios.
+Prior to joining HOPE in 2011, Dave was a senior vice president at Capital One Financial Corporation, where he worked since 1993.
+During his time there, Dave played a variety of leadership roles, including leading the firm’s small business credit portfolio and managing collections for all credit card and loan portfolios.
 Earlier in his career, he led marketing to existing Capital One customers and managed a team of analysts that improved the efficiency of Capital One’s operations.
-Dave lives in Richmond, Va., with his wife, Jennifer, and their children, Ben and Allison, and attends Christ Church Episcopal, where he has served on the Vestry, as treasurer, and as a Sunday school teacher.
+Dave and Jennifer, his wife, live in Richmond, VA, with their two children.
+His family attends Christ Church Episcopal, where he has served on the vestry, as treasurer, and as a Sunday school teacher.